rcl-coding/tutorial-csharp-advanced/lessons/lesson2.md

 ## Func Delegate

-The .NET framework has some in built delegates.
+The .NET framework has some built-in delegates.
 The Func delegate is one of them.
 The Func delegate encapsulates a method that returns a type T. The method can take 0, 1 or many parameters.

 You do not need to define a custom method for the Func delegate.